 Once the underwriters have received all of your information, they’ll make a final determination on how they’ll rate you.
 Should you be in very good health – other than your multiple sclerosis – it may be likely to receive a Standard policy rating.
 In this case, your premium payment would be in line with other “average” policy holders who are of the same age, health, and weight classification.
 We can also help you find life insurance if you are overweight.

 What if I have been declined for life insurance?

 You should still get new quotes.
 Frankly, most people that come to us for life insurance have been declined at least once.
 The truth is if you are not shopping with the right companies then you are going to get declined.
 That is why working with an agent who knows the life insurance for multiple sclerosis market and works with high risk life insurance policies on a regular basis will get you better rates.

 If using regular underwriting does not work for you, we can look at no medical exam life insurance.
 These include policies that only have a short medical questionnaire of guaranteed issue policies that have almost no questions at all.
 Either way you will not have to go through the medical examination process and a response to your application will be very quick.

-If you’ve been declined for life insurance, don’t think that you can’t receive adequate and affordable life insurance through a different company.
-One of the worst mistakes that you can make is to avoid getting life insurance before of your condition.
+If you have been refused life insurance, do not believe that you can’t secure adequate and affordable life insurance through a different company.
+One of the saddest errors that you can make is to avoid getting life insurance before of your condition.